-No geological faulting is known or conjectured within 250m of the site.
-Although no fissuring of bedrock is known in the vicinity, the likelihood of natural fissures that could have been opened out by the past deep coal mining in the area should not be precluded.
+A geological fault is conjectured some 35m away to the north-east of the site as indicated above, which throws the strata down to the north-east.
+Although no fissuring of bedrock is known in the vicinity, the likelihood of natural fissures within any sandstone bedrock that could have been opened out by the past deep coal mining in the area should not be precluded.